A highly-sensitive optical receiver optimized for speech bandwidth

 Use at very low frequencies (<200 Hz):

-It is important to note that the circuit in Figure 1 is not intended for very-low (<200 Hz) operation as might be encountered for extremely low-bandwidth, slow signaling techniques such as those that might be encountered using QRSS, WSJT, or similar modes.
+It is important to note that the circuit in Figure 1, in its entirety, is not intended for very-low (<200 Hz) operation as might be encountered for extremely low-bandwidth, slow signaling techniques such as those that might be encountered using QRSS, WSJT, or similar modes.
 Here are a few comments on why this might be:

 If this is done, note that higher-frequency (speech!) response will suffer even more.
 Also note that one might want to re-check Q1's drain current (doing so with very low test frequencies) to verify optimal signal/noise performance, especially since this can interact with adjustments of R4's value.
 Finally, be aware that such a configuration is far more sensitive to ambient light and even very small levels can completely saturate the detector!